top of page

 The Need is based on poor pavement conditions, Americans With Disabilities Act (ADA) deficiencies, intermittent pedestrian facilities, lack of bicycle accessibility and safety, frequent uncontrolled highway access, poor intersection and driveway geometry, undefined roadside parking, poor roadside and crossing drainage issues and roadside safety.

-For more on purpose and needs, see Existing Conditions.
+For more details, see Existing Conditions resources.

 Alternatives

-NMDOT has programmed $2,452,406 for construction on this corridor in Fiscal Year 2022.
+NMDOT has programmed $17,550,000 for construction on this corridor in Fiscal Year 2027.

 2.Roadway typical sections